ip77/algos-in-c/README.md

 # algos
- Contains header file of different algos and a main method with a pretty large dataset to test.
+ Contains code of header files for different algorithms like Insertion sort, Bubble sort, Selection Sort, Randomized Quick Sort, Merge Sort alongwith Main method to test these algos in their best and worst case scenarios.